annosubmission/GRC-Cache/index.md

 # Cached Transformers
-This annoymous repo contains introductions and codes of paper "Cached Transformers: Improving Vision Transformers with Differentiable Memory Cache ".
+This annoymous repo contains introductions and codes of paper "Cached Transformers: Improving Transformers with Differentiable Memory Cache ".

 ## Introduction